Psychology (PSYC)

 PSYC 332.
 Adolescence and Emerging Adulthood.
 1 Unit.

 This course considers the sociological, biological and emotional processes that occur between puberty and young adulthood, ages 10-25.
 Topics covered include psychosocial development, sexuality, role exploration, as well cross-cultural conceptualizations of adolescence.
 This course will also consider emerging adulthood as the period extending from adolescence into the 20s and shifts in role occurring during this developmental period.
 Prerequisite: PSYC 101S.
-Offered at least once per year.
+Offered at least once every two years.

 PSYC 334.
 Adult Development and Aging.
 1 Unit.

 This course examines biological, cognitive, emotional, and developmental processes occurring throughout adulthood.
 Relationships and sexuality, careers and work life, parenthood, friendship, leisure, retirement, and healthy aging and longevity are discussed.
 Topics will also include mental illness and neurodegenerative conditions.
 Life-role changes and their psychosocial and emotional impact are highlighted.
 Knowledge gained from this course will apply to practical, ethical, and policy implications related to adulthood and aging.
 Prerequisite: PSYC 101S.
-Offered at least once per year.
+Offered at least once every two years.

 PSYC 335V.
 Interpersonal Dynamics.
 1 Unit.